-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842): The guidance in this ASU requires lessees to recognize lease assets and lease liabilities on the balance sheet for all leases with terms longer than 12 months.
+In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
+The guidance in this ASU requires lessees to recognize lease assets and lease liabilities on the statement of financial position for all leases with terms longer than 12 months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
-ASU 2016-2 is effective for LIIF with the fiscal year ending June 30, 2020.
+ASU 2016-02 is effective for LIIF for the fiscal year ending June 30, 2020.
 LIIF is currently evaluating the impact the adoption of this guidance will have on its consolidated financial statements.